 Rules for Recording and Social Media

-Out of respect for our speakers, unless you receive their express approval beforehand, please do not use any visual or audio recording devices to record speakers during their presentation.
+Out of respect for our speakers, unless you receive their expressed approval beforehand, please do not use any visual or audio recording devices to record speakers during their presentations.
 At individual sessions, enforcement is the responsibility of the session chair, as directed by the speakers.

 To enhance intellectual exchange and facilitate virtual attendance with so many simultaneous sessions, we encourage the use of social media to broadcast the content of the Annual Convention.
-ASEEES will provide an official hashtag (for 2019: #ASEEES19).
+ASEEES will provide an official hashtag (for 2022: #ASEEES22)

 - First and foremost, think before you tweet.
 Use common sense and courtesy when tweeting.
 The “Golden Rule” is: tweet unto others as you would have them tweet unto you.
 Remember, we are a community of professionals and we should conduct ourselves professionally.